animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Though it fell out quickly, I didn't notice at first.
 The shower drains were filled with hair every day, and I thought it was maybe my housemate's girlfriend's.
 I didn't get to see my doctor until later in the Spring, a long time after, when I think much of the side and top of my head were bald.
 She diagnosed it as Alopecia Areata as a result of the sudden cessation of Dupilumab.
 To be clear, she diagnosed it as Alopecia Areata as a result of the sudden cessation of Dupilumab.
 She and her nurse took pictures and stored them in the university-hospital computers.

+Yes, I'm still telling the truth.
+I know this is dark.

 Eventually, she sorted out things with the university-provided health insurance, but by then it was too late.
 Most of my hair had fallen out.

 We finally got a delivery of the drug.
 I wasn’t sure whether it’d be safer at that point to re-instigate the dependency/addiction or avoid the drug at all costs.